TEALSK12/apcsa-public/curriculum/Unit2/Lesson-201.md

   different types of data that Java can work with.

 - **Type** (or data type): a name for a category of data values that are all related
-  - ** Primative data types:  Store the actual value in the variable
+  - ** Primative data types**:  Store the actual value in the variable

     - **Type int** describes all whole numbers, or integers (have students name some examples) -int variables take up 8 bits of space in memory (see chart in slide deck)